 Ceviche is a must in Miami.
 Pisco y Nazca Gastrobar is the right place to have a business lunch or come back at night when the place comes alive; ideal for a date or celebration.
 You can’t go wrong with a pisco and ceviche here.
 I can’t decide what I appreciate more: Pisco y Nazca Gastrobar’s architecture or la hora loca.
 Both should be on your radar.
 My brunch recommendation: paneton french toast fruit cake, mixed fruit salad, dulce de leche syrup, lúcuma syrup and Nazca mule: Pisco Cuatro Gallos, Fever-Tree ginger beer, fresh lime juice.

-In Downtown Doral there’s a public library branch and Doral’s contemporary art museum, Dorcam.
-Take it all in and enjoy your favorite coffee at Pasion del Cielo or a dulce de leche ice cream at Freddo.
+In Downtown Doral there’s a public library branch in front of Pasion del Cielo for a coffee or a dulce de leche ice cream at Freddo.

 Doral keeps growing, but the best is yet to come.
 Great spots to look forward to: Antonio Bachour’s editorial worthy patisserie is located at Time Out Market Miami and in Coral Gables.
 Soon Bachour Bakery will also be in a great space in Downtown Doral.
 Della Heiman is one of Miami’s most inspirational people.
 She’s lived all over the world and brings a sense of community to Miami.
 The Doral Yard is set to open very soon in Downtown Doral.
 Stay alert for the open sign to appear and keep supporting local vendors.
 If you loved Wynwood Yard, you’ll have a chance to join in on the calendar of events at their new location.